deis/deis/docs/terms/layer.rst

 :title: Layer
-:description: What is a Deis Layer?
+:description: Deis layers are homogeneous groups of nodes that perform work on behalf of a formation.
+Details on runtime layers, proxy layers and custom layers.
-:keywords: layer
+:keywords: layer, layers, deis

 .. _layer: